 - Visa’s: Kenya: €50, Tanzania €40

 Accommodation is generally pretty cheap in Africa.
 We stayed in a few dorms, but also had a shared room sometimes.
 If we shared room we of course split the cost.
 I’ll only write what I paid.
+I also wrote about my favorite places to stay in Kenya in and Tanzania.

 - Wildebeest Eco Camp in Nairobi 2 nights for €26